 2. Have a no-tech bedroom

-Just like we talked about last week one way to get things off your mind before you close your eyes is to journal your thoughts for the day.
+Just like we talked about last week, one way to get things off your mind before you close your eyes is to journal your thoughts for the day.
 Getting them out of your head and onto the page is extremely cathartic.
-This works best if you use a paper journal, rather than an electric one.
-We want to give ourselves a break from all the emf’s floating around.
+This works best if you use a paper journal rather than an electric one.
+We want to break from all the emf’s floating around.

 4. Unplug earlier

-Even if you prefer to meditate in the morning, using a guided meditation right before bed is very relaxing and can help you fall asleep faster.
-There are lots of free meditation apps you can use if you don’t already have a guided meditation that you like also there are some great frequency music you can download and listen to for relaxation and sleep.
-Here is a great relaxation video I like to use when my brain won’t shut off.
+Even if you prefer to meditate in the morning, guided meditation right before bed relaxes and can help you fall asleep faster.
+There are many free meditation apps you can use if you don’t already have a guided meditation you like.
+Also, there are some great frequency music you can download and listen to for relaxation and sleep.
+Here is a great relaxation video I like to use when my brain doesn’t shut off.
 Make sure to let me know if you found it helped you!
 You could even try some yoga to help relax and stretch the body.
-We have classes online you can do from home and the guided meditations are blissful
+We have classes online you can do from home, and the guided meditations are blissful

 6. Keep the same sleep pattern

-When at all possible go to bed and get up at the same time every day.
-Your body will get used to this cycle so that you notice you start to get drowsy right around your bedtime.
+When at all possible, go to bed and get up at the same time every day.
+Your body will get used to this cycle, so you notice you start to get drowsy right around bedtime.
 You’ll find it easier to get up in the morning also.
 You may even notice that you start to wake up just before your alarm is set to go off.
 This makes waking up even better to start your day!

 7. Only sleep well in bed

 Excluding journaling and meditating, only use your bed for sleeping and intimacy with your partner.
 Avoid studying or working on your bed since your brain starts to believe that the bed is where work occurs.
-So, when you hit the hay, instead of falling asleep the brain wakes up and prepares for work.
-It all becomes habits that make sleeping much more peaceful and gives your body the required rest for renewal.
+So, when you hit the hay, the brain wakes up and prepares for work instead of falling asleep.
+It all becomes a habit that makes sleeping much more peaceful and gives your body the required rest for renewal.